 What TD Ameritrade Offers

-TD also offers access to online/mobile trading, with a strong lineup of trading tools available to clients.
-Investors also have access to research that they can use to help guide investment decisions, though individual advice can be tough to find.
+TD also offers access to online and mobile trading, with a strong lineup of trading tools available to clients.
+Investors also have access to research that they can use to help guide investment decisions, though individual advice can be difficult to find.

 Investment choices for a Solo 401(k) through TD Ameritrade include:

-- CDs – TD offers Certificates of Deposit, just like you’d find at any commercial bank.
+- CDs: TD offers certificates of deposit (CDs), just like you’d find at any commercial bank.